Martine Aubry: Professional career

 In 1975 Aubry became a civil administrator at the Ministry of Labor and Social Affairs (Ministère du Travail et des Affaires sociales).
 During this period, she was active within the French Democratic Confederation of Labour (CFDT).
 She became a professor at ÉNA in 1978.
 In addition, she was seconded to the State Council between 1980 and 1981.

 Following the election of François Mitterrand to the French presidency in 1981, Aubry successively held several posts at the Ministry of Social Affairs, in the cabinets of Jean Auroux and Pierre Bérégovoy.
 In 1984, she investigated French asbestos policy for the Comité Permanent Amiante (Permanent Asbestos Committee, an informal public-private working group formed to manage the health problems of workers affected by asbestos).
 The group's deputy director, Jean-Luc Pasquier, testified before the courts to account for the group's members' actions.

 After the defeat of the socialists in the French legislative election of 1986, Aubry was named Master of Requests at the State Council.
-From 1989-91 she worked as Assistant Director at Pechiney, working with Jean Gandois.
+From 1989 to 1991 she worked as Assistant Director at Pechiney, working with Jean Gandois.
 She was involved with the opening of a plant at Dunkerque and the closure of the aluminium works at Noguères.